In this post, I show you how to identify predatory journals using the useful tool “Compass to Publish”.

 Here, I will walk you through the new unique tool “Compass to Publish” for identifying the predatory and fake journals.

-The tool is developed by the ULiege Library, Belgium.
-Now, it has been released online as beta version.
+The tool is developed by the ULiege Library, Belgium and has been released online mode.

 It helps you determine the authenticity of open access journals requiring or hiding Article Processing Charges (APC).